Generic Name: larotrectinib

 Vitrakvi is the first drug developed to treat cancer with a specific genetic feature regardless of its location in the body.
 Vitrakvi targets cancers with fusions in NTRK (neurotrophic tyrosine receptor kinase) genes, which produce (tropomyosin receptor kinase) proteins.
 When a TRK-producing gene in a cancer cell fuses with another gene, it acts as an ignition switch to accelerate tumor growth.
 By blocking TRK proteins, larotrectinib halts cancer progression.
 Although these fusions occur in only around 1% of cancers overall, they’re more common in some rare cancers.

-In the NAVIGATE trial and two other studies, which together included 55 adult and pediatric patients with 17 cancer types, the overall response rate was 75%.
+In the NAVIGATE trial and two other studies, which together included 55 adults and children with 17 cancer types, the overall response rate was 75%.
 After one year, 70% of responses were ongoing and 55% of participants were still alive without disease progression.
 Vitrakvi was approved on November 26, 2018.

 Vitrakvi is taken as a capsule and is available as a liquid oral solution for children.